frieZZerr/UJ-E-Business/project_1/readme.md

-# Dockerfile with Java and Kotlin
+# Dockerfile with Gradle

-This project contains a Dockerfile for building a Docker image with Java and Kotlin installed.
+This project contains a Dockerfile for building a Docker image with Gradle installed.

 ## Usage